Rod Stewart: Personal life

 A car collector, Stewart owns one of the 400 Ferrari Enzos.
 In 1982, Stewart was car-jacked on Los Angeles' Sunset Boulevard while he was parking his $50,000 Porsche.
-The car subsequently was recovered.
-In March 2022, Stewart and others personally filled in some potholes on the country lane near his Essex residence, claiming an ambulance had burst a tyre and his Ferrari couldn't get through.
-Dominic Zaria, one of Stewart's neighbours, praised the singer's action and said the lane had "massive crack" and can be dangerous when it's dark and wet.
-In response, the county council cautioned that potholes should be reported and repaired by professionals, adding residents making their own repairs "could become liable for any problems or accidents."
+The car was subsequently recovered.
+In March 2022, Stewart and others personally filled in some potholes on the country lane near his Essex residence, claiming that an ambulance had burst a tyre and his Ferrari could not get through.
+Dominic Zaria, one of Stewart's neighbours, praised the singer's action and said the lane had "a massive crack" and could be dangerous when it was dark and wet.
+In response, the county council cautioned that potholes should be reported and repaired by professionals, adding residents making their own repairs "could become liable for any problems or accidents".

-In September 2002, Stewart's son, Sean, was sentenced to three months in jail for attacking a man outside a restaurant in Los Angeles.
-Sean Stewart was also required to pay compensation and to attend anger management, drug and alcohol treatment courses.
+In September 2002, Stewart's son Sean was sentenced to three months in jail and required to pay compensation and attend anger management, drug and alcohol treatment courses for attacking a man outside a restaurant in Los Angeles.

 Rod Stewart was appointed Commander of the Order of the British Empire (CBE) in the 2007 New Year Honours for services to music.
 At his investiture in July 2007, at Buckingham Palace, Stewart commented: "It's a marvellous occasion.
 We're the only country in the world to honour the common man."
 He was knighted in the 2016 Birthday Honours for "services to music and charity".

 Stewart was estimated to have a fortune of £215 million in the Sunday Times Rich List of 2021, making him the 12th wealthiest person in the British music industry.
 He lives with his wife in the Grade II listed Durrington House, a £4.65 million property in Essex.
+During his time in California, he was previously the owner of the modernist Wave House, said to have inspired Sydney Opera House.

-During February 2023, it was announced that Stewart paid for a day's worth of MRI scans for patients at Princess Alexandra Hospital in Harlow in order to aid in reducing waiting lists.
+In February 2023, it was announced that Stewart had paid for a day's worth of MRI scans for patients at Princess Alexandra Hospital in Harlow in order to aid in reducing waiting lists.

+Political views

+In 1970, Stewart expressed support for the anti-immigration Conservative Party politician Enoch Powell, saying that the United Kingdom was "overcrowded".
+In January 2023, Stewart described himself as having been "a Tory for a long time" but called on Rishi Sunak's Conservative government to stand down and give the Labour Party "a go" at governing.
+He called Brexit "an enormous mistake and we're realising it too late", and said Scottish independence would be "a shame".
+In June 2025, he expressed support for Reform UK and its leader, Nigel Farage, having previously criticised Farage for saying that the West had provoked the Russian invasion of Ukraine.